-Army releases report on Dallas gunman sex harassment case
+Army releases report on Dallas gunman sexual harassment

 Dallas — The Army reservist who killed five Dallas police officers had kept an unauthorized grenade in his room on an Afghanistan base in 2014, according to a report by Army officials investigating a sexual harassment complaint against him.